opencog/opencog/opencog/nlp/learn/README.md

 6) In the parse tab of the byobu (you can navigate with the F3 and F4 keys), run the following:
    ```
-      ./text-process.sh pairs lang
+      ./text-process.sh pairs en
    ```
-   Remember to change the variable `lang` to the respective language (ex: en).
+   Or can change 'en' for the respective language initials.
    If this command shows the error
    > nc: invalid option -- 'N'